Ernyoke/certified-aws-solutions-architect-professional/05-compute/ec2.md

         - We pay for unused reservations
         - Reservations can be bought for a specific type of instances.
 They can be region and AZ locked
         - Az locked instances reserve EC2 capacity
+        - If an instance is reserved for a region,it doesn't reserve capacity but it can benefit any instances launched in any AZ in that region.
         - Reservations can have a partial effects in a sense the we can get discounts for larger instances compared to which the reservation was purchased
         - We can commit to reservations of 1 year of 3 years
         - Payment structures: